mkolarek/mkolarek.github.io/content/posts/asking-questions-part-2/index.md

 title = 'Asking questions (pt.
 2)'
 date = 2024-08-16T10:00:00+02:00
-tags = ['Data Engineering', 'Trivia', 'Large Language Model'] ShowReadingTime = true description = 'Generating trivia questions using an LLM, based on Wikipedia data.'
+tags = ['Data Engineering', 'Trivia', 'Large Language Model']

-[cover]
-image = 'mindmaze.png'
-alt = "Mindmaze - Copyright Microsoft 1993"
-caption = "Mindmaze - Copyright Microsoft 1993"
-relative = true

-# publishDate =
-# lastmod =
-# showtoc =
 +++

-Last time, we talked about preparing the data for our question generating system.
-To recall, this was the rough plan:
+Last time, we discussed how to prepare the data for our question-generating system.
+To recap, here was the rough plan:

 1. Fetch and prepare Wikipedia data (see more [here](https://mkolarek.github.io/posts/asking-questions-pt-1/))
-2. Prompt an LLM for a question based on passed-in Wikipedia article (the focus of today's post)
+2. Use an LLM to generate questions based on a given Wikipedia article (the focus of today's post)

-There's a wide range of different LLM services available online, but for our purposes we're going to use something that's open-source and that we can run locally on our machine - [ollama](https://ollama.com).
-This is a tool that acts as a wrapper around popular, freely available models by providing a uniform API and CLI, and it downloads and manages the models for us.
+There are numerous LLM services available online, but for our purposes, we'll use an open-source solution that can be run locally on our machine: [ollama](https://ollama.com).
+This tool acts as a wrapper around popular, freely available models, providing a uniform API and CLI while managing model downloads for us.

-Our plan for using the LLM is:
+Our approach to using the LLM involves:

-1. Deploy a model locally (e.g. `llama3`)
+1. Deploying a model locally (e.g., `llama3`)
-2. Query our database for a random Wikipedia article
+2. Querying our database for a random Wikipedia article
-3. Pass in contents of Wikipedia article as part of a prompt to our model
+3. Passing the contents of the Wikipedia article as part of a prompt to the model
-4. Receive multiple-choice question based on article
+4. Receiving a multiple-choice question based on the article

 ## Deploying a model using ollama

-To keep our setup as clean and reproducible as possible, we're going to use the official Docker image of `ollama`.
+To ensure a clean and reproducible setup, we'll use the official Docker image of `ollama`.

 Running the container: